JohnSnedden/square-toast-client/README.md

 ## My Planning and Development Process, and Problem Solving Strategy
 I started by putting my initial thoughts about a POS system into a [mind map](https://drive.google.com/open?id=0B_T6q5vZjOqcQTBWTDNudTFQcHc).
-This helped me organicze my various thoughts and from that I was able to start to conceptulize what my ERD might look like.
+This helped me organize my various thoughts and from that I was able to start to conceptualize what my ERD might look like.

 I then created an [ERD](https://drive.google.com/open?id=0B_T6q5vZjOqcRVF0UlotQ1gxSWM).
-The ERD builds upon its self for what I thought would be five clear stages of product development.
+The ERD builds upon itself for what I thought would be five clear stages of product development.

 ## Wireframes